OktaCIAM/cookbook/CONTRIBUTING.md

 ## Content conventions

 - Should be `Problem`, `Solution`, `Discussion`, and `Credits(Optional)` structure.
-- Please use this Cookbook recipe as [example](https://ciam.solutions/docs/auto-send-sms-code).
+- Please use this cookbook recipe as [example](https://ciam.solutions/docs/auto-send-sms-code).